PrasadDayal/Data-Structure-and-Algorithm/README.md

 ## Set Operations

-### Overview

-The Set Operations project allows users to perform various operations on sets using Java.
-It provides functionalities such as adding and deleting elements from sets, displaying elements, searching for elements, determining set sizes, and performing set operations like union, intersection, difference, and subset checks.
+Allows users to manipulate sets, including adding, deleting, displaying elements, and performing set operations like union, intersection, and difference.

-### Functionality

-- **Add Element**: Add elements to Set A or Set B.
-- **Delete Element**: Remove elements from Set A or Set B.
-- **Display Elements**: Display the elements in Set A or Set B.
-- **Search Element**: Search for an element in Set A or Set B.
-- **Size of Set**: Retrieve the size of Set A or Set B.
-- **Union**: Compute the union of Set A and Set B.
-- **Intersection**: Compute the intersection of Set A and Set B.
-- **Difference**: Compute the difference between Set A and Set B.
-- **Subset Check**: Determine if Set A is a subset of Set B.

-### Usage

-1. Compile the Java file using `javac SetOperation.java`.
-2. Run the compiled Java program using `java SetOperation`.
-3. Follow the menu-driven interface to perform various set operations.

 ## Hash Table Implementation

-### Overview

-The Hash Table Implementation project provides a basic hash table implementation in Java.
-It supports functionalities such as insertion, display, and searching of mobile numbers in the hash table.
-It also implements collision resolution techniques like linear probing and quadratic probing.
+Provides a basic hash table with functionalities such as insertion, display, and searching of mobile numbers.
+Implements collision resolution techniques like linear probing and quadratic probing.

-### Functionality

-- **Insertion**: Insert mobile numbers into the hash table.
-- **Display**: Display the contents of the hash table.
-- **Search**: Search for mobile numbers in the hash table.
-- **Collision Resolution**: Implement collision resolution using linear probing or quadratic probing.

-### Usage
+## Usage

-1. Compile the Java file using `javac Main.java`.
+1. Compile and run the Java files.
-2. Run the compiled Java program using `java Main`.
-3. Choose options from the menu to insert, display, or search mobile numbers in the hash table.
+2. Follow the menu-driven interface for set operations or hash table functionalities.

 ## Contributors

-- These projects were developed by [Your Name].
+Developed by [Prasad Dayal]

 ## License

-These projects are licensed under the [MIT License](LICENSE).
+MIT License